typelevel/cats-mtl/README.md

 Because they are commonly combined, the base type classes are ambiguous in implicit scope using the typical cats subclass encoding via subtyping.
 Thus in cats-mtl, the ambiguity is avoided by using an implicit scope with a different priority to house each conversion `Subclass => Base`.

+Compared to cats and Haskell's mtl library, cats-mtl's type classes have the smallest superclass dependencies practically possible and in some cases smaller sets of operations so that they can be lifted over more transformers.

 #### Lifting classes